levent91/instagram-scraper/README.md

 This example will add a new field `additionalField` that comes from the input, change the `alt` field and remove `displayResourceUrls` field.
 Note that the return value of this function has to be an object or an array.

-You can split your result into individual items, like to make it CSV friendly or to output one item per profile post, for example:
+You can split your result into individual items, so as to make it CSV friendly or to output one item per profile post, for example:

 ```js
 async ({ data, item, itemSpec, page, request, customData, label }) => {